Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Quantifying Measurement Integrity

-\item The variance of the evaluation metric over the 50 simulations of that semester is computed. \end{enumerate}

-\subsection{Evaluation}
+\subsubsection{Evaluation}

+Abstractly, the appropriate metric for evaluating measurement integrity for a peer prediction application, can depend on a mechanism designer's tolerance for making different kinds of errors in that application.
+In peer grading, for example, a practitioner may consider it worse to fail a borderline student that should have passed than to pass a borderline student that should have failed.
+An appropriate evaluation metric, then, may take these preferences into account.
+The concept of measurement integrity, and the setup of our computational experiments, is flexible enough to allow for such preferences to be incorporated.

+To illustrate this principle, in our experiments, we consider a few relatively general evaluation metrics that faithfully correspond to (increasingly strict) notions of measurement described by Stevens \cite{Stevens1946}:

-Our choice of evaluation metric depends on the way that we model agent effort.
-In settings where effort is binary---i.e. when there are only two types of agents---the natural goal is to be able to accurately classify each agent according to their type.
-This establishes a clear notion of measurement.
-We need to quantify the ability of the mechanisms to place agents on a \textit{nominal} scale, where their assigned value is indicative only of their placement in one of the two categories.
-The area-under-the-curve (AUC) of the receiver operating characteristic (ROC) curve is well-suited to this task.
-AUC can be interpreted in several ways.
-First, it is the probability that an active grader chosen uniformly at random is scored higher by a mechanism than a passive grader chosen uniformly at random.
-Second, it summarizes how useful the (real-valued) rewards assigned by the mechanism are in being translated into a binary-value nominal scale (i.e. a binary classification) via the selection of a threshold such that all students with rewards above the threshold are classified as active graders and all students with rewards below the threshold are classified as passive graders.
-An AUC score of 1 indicates a perfect classifier, an AUC score of 0.5 is the expected value of a random classifier, and an AUC score of 0 indicates a fully incorrect classifier.
+\textbf{Coarse Ordinal Measurement}.
+Nominal measurement is akin to standard classification, but in our setting, it is more instructive to consider classification with ordered classes, which, when the number of classes is small, is a coarse kind of ordinal measurement.
+We consider two such relevant classification tasks.
+First, we consider binary classification of agents as being above or below the median in terms of squared error to ground truth scores.
+The area-under-the-curve (AUC) of the receiver operating characteristic (ROC) curve is well-suited to evaluating performance at this task.
+AUC summarizes how useful the rewards assigned by the mechanism are for being translated into a classification via the selection of a threshold such that all students with rewards above the threshold are classified as above-median and all students with rewards below the threshold are classified as below-median.